syncfusion-content/fileformat-docs/File-Formats/DocIO/Format-Chart-Title.md

 ## Resize the Chart Title Area

-The following code snippet shows how to resize the chart title.
+The following code snippet illustrates how to resize the chart title area.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}